OJ/bsides-2017-ctf-docker/README.md

 1. Read the `README.md` inside the folder for details on where to find the challenge.

 At this time, we don't have the scoreboard available, but hopefully that won't stop you from owning it!

-## HTTPS Warnings

-Each of the web challenges has a certificate for `web.shell.dance` that was generated via Lets Encrypt.
-Expect to see SSL errors in your browser, but just ignore them.

-Should I be pushing images with the SSL certs in them?
-Probably not, but they'll expire soon anyway.

 ## FAQ